 The County shall seek to expand the availability of irrigation water from supplemental sources through connection of such sources to the County's reclaimed water system.

-(VI) OBJECTIVE 5:
+(VI)(VIII) OBJECTIVE 5:

-The County shall discourage urban sprawl and the proliferation of private sector potable water service suppliers in an effort to maximize the use of existing public facilities through the development order approval process by implementing the following policies.
+Discourage urban sprawl and the proliferation of private sector potable water service suppliers in an effort to maximize the use of existing public facilities through the development order approval process.